 These policies address scheduling the facilities, training needs, and cleaning and sanitizing routines for the facilities.

-Danny Morris is the responsible person for the pilot plant facilities in the Food Science Building.
+Danny Morris is responsible for the pilot plant facilities in the Food Science Building.

-Carl Ruiz is the responsible person for the pilot plant and sensory facilities in FPDRL.
+Carl Ruiz is responsible for the pilot plant and sensory facilities in FPDRL.

 The Nutraceutical and Functional Foods Initiative supports research to isolate and characterize food constituents that provide important health benefits.